libmir/mir.net/README.md

 ### Features

  - Fast generic types and handles that are easy to construct, use and pass between managed and unmanaged code.
- - Faster then Protocol Buffers as well as any other serialization librariry because it is 100% zero copy.
+ - Faster then Protocol Buffers as well as any other serialization library because it is 100% zero copy.
  - Requires at least twice less user code comparing with Protocol Buffers.
  - D and C++ implementations are provided via [Mir Algorithm](https://github.com/libmir/mir-algorithm/)
  - D, C++, and C# MTS implementations are self-contained.
 C# implementation doesn't require neither Mir Algorithm nor D/C/C++ runtimes.